viveksahu26/scenarios-docker/hello_world_program_in_go/run_container_from_ubuntu_image/text.md

     docker run -t -i --name=tutorial ubuntu:latest
 What above command says in human language:

     docker run container(new OS) using image Ubuntu, with name tutorial and at the same time start terminal program in input mode or interactive mode.
 As a result your container keeps running.

 What's happening behind the scene after running above command:

     At the time of running command you was in your host Operating System. but now you are inside Container.
-Intechnical terms, now you are inside different namespace.
+In technical terms, now you are inside different namespace.
 You will get to know about it when you learn how containers are created internally.
     See this difference.

-    Whatever files present inside your host operating system, you won't see inside container.
+    To confirm: Whatever files present inside your host operating system, you won't see inside container.
 Or whatever you will create file inside container you won't se in the host operating system.